Economy of Spain: Agribusiness and fishing

 Agribusiness has been another segment growing aggressively over the last few years.
 At slightly over 40 billion euros, in 2015 agribusiness exports accounted for 3% of GDP and over 15% of the total Spanish exports.

 The boom was shaped during the 2004-2014 period, when Spain's agribusiness exports grew by 95% led by pork, wine and olive oil.
 By 2012 Spain was by far the biggest producer of olive oil in the world, accounting for 50% of the total production worldwide.
 By 2013 the country became the world's leading producer of wine; in 2014 and 2015 Spain was the world's biggest wine exporter.
 However, poor marketing and low margins remain an issue, as shown by the fact that the main importers of Spanish olive oil and wine (Italy and France, respectively) buy bulk Spanish produce which is then bottled and sold under Italian or French labels, often for a significant markup.

 Spain is the largest producer and exporter in the EU of citrus fruit (oranges, lemons and small citrus fruits), peaches and apricots.
 It is also the largest producer and exporter of strawberries in the EU.

-Food retail
+Retail

 In 2020, the food distribution sector was dominated by Mercadona (24.5% market share), followed by Carrefour (8.4%), Lidl (6.1%), DIA (5.8), Eroski (4.8), Auchan (3.4%), regional distributors (14.3%) and other (32.7%).